 If you are supporting 3D Secure on your cards, you must be able to offer strong customer authentication (SCA) to your cardholders; this is required to comply with the Second Payment Services Directive (PSD2) relating to strong consumer authentication (SCA).
 These regulations apply to cards issued in the European Economic Area (EEA) and the United Kingdom.

-SCA must be in place by March 2022 for UK issued cards, and across most of the EEA this date was from January 1st, 2021.
-It is already being enforced for other electronic transactions.
+SCA has been in place since March 2022 for UK issued cards, and across most of the EEA from January 1st, 2021.